For Those Who Hold A Residency Teacher Certificate

 Renewal of a Residency Teaching Certificate

-must include information related to identification of physical, emotional,
+include information related to identification of physical, emotional,

 sexual, and substance abuse; the impact on learning and behavior; the